Inzhenerka/docs.getdbt.tech/website/blog/2025-05-28-dbt-fusion-engine-path-to-ga.md

 - In Slack, we're on [#dbt-fusion-engine](https://getdbt.slack.com/archives/C088YCAB6GH) and #dbt-fusion-engine-migration
 - The GitHub repo is [https://github.com/dbt-labs/dbt-fusion](https://github.com/dbt-labs/dbt-fusion)
 - There are a couple of dozen *dbt World Circuit* meetups happening globally during June: [https://www.meetup.com/pro/dbt/](https://www.meetup.com/pro/dbt/)
 - We'll be having regular office hours with a revolving cast of characters from the Developer Experience, Engineering, and Product teams.
-Dates will be circulated in the #topic-dbt-fusion channel.
+Dates will be circulated in the #dbt-fusion-engine channel.